L8D/ku/README.md

 ku
 ==

-A lightweight functional programming utility suite inspired by wu.js and Underscore.
+A lightweight functional composition library inspired by wu.js and Underscore.

 ## Purpose